Firstly we need to create a key that Ansible needs to use ssh-keygen

 ansible $host-alias -m setup -a 'filter=${filter_arg}'

-ansible server -m setup -a 'filter=ipv4'
+ansible server -m setup -a 'filter=ipv4'some useful filters are:

 Inside the inventory we declare the host information